barretverm/NeurDi/README.md

 ## Analysis
 NLP models and other analysis methods are scripted in [analysis](analysis).

-[^note]: All filepaths in the code are relative to the root of the repository.
+**All filepaths in the code are relative to the root of the repository.*